HydraCG/cookbook/api-documentation/2.3.complete-api-documentation.md

 ## Story

-As a API consumer
+> As a API consumer<br>
-I want to be able to get an extensive description of the API's data structures and capabilities so that I can use API testing tools, make some client-side pre-computations or create a documentation out of it.
+> I want to be able to get an extensive description of the API's data structures and capabilities<br>
+> so that I can use API testing tools, make some client-side pre-computations or create a documentation out of it.

 ## Details

 Hydra is an RDF vocabulary, thus it is enabled to provide extensive meta-data descriptions for both payload embedded and entry-point level hypermedia controls.
-While it may be impossible to provide as rich description as in case of the embedded description, still API documentation should be capable to provide extensive details about API for various usages.
+While it may be impossible to provide as rich description as in case of the embedded description, still API documentation should be capable of providing extensive details about API for various usages.
 These descriptions should cover:
 - supported classes with:
   - name
   - description